Kylie Brown: Storylines

 In June 2019, Laura King dies from a drug overdose, and Esther is targeted by a dangerous man, Ben King saves Esther and they go back to TK's house.
 Ben and Esther sleep together and Esther keeps saying "no" but Ben unfortunately doesn't stop until he realises he went too far.
 Kylie thought it was her business to be involved and she and TK threaten Ben with the police.
 Esther does not want to take Ben in to the police.

 Later the next month, Dan (Dylan's twin) is taken into ED, at first Kylie is traumatised as she sees visions of Dylan.
 Dan tells Kylie to stay away from her, but instead Kylie stays close to him and they start a relationship, Kylie then meets a Christian family and she tells them there is no God.
 Kylie then gets dehydrated in the Waitākere Ranges and is taken into ED.
 Kylie then realises there is a God and she asks him for forgiveness of her sins and gets baptised.
 She marries Daniel and is found not guilty of the death of Ian Reid.
 Daniel leaves her and she had shock therapy in August.

 In the 2019 finale, she and TK deliver Phoenix Warner's baby and the two get back together, much to the returning Frank Warner's upset.
-In February they get engaged and Kylie's lost year from shock therapy returns, and she realise she killed Dylan and Leighton.
-She turns herself in and is now in prison.
+In February, they get engaged and Kylie's lost year from shock therapy returns, and she realise she killed Dylan and Leighton.
+She turns herself in and is sent to prison.